Jerry Smith (basketball, born 1987)

-Jerry Smith (born September 26, 1987) is an American professional basketball player for Al-Arabi SC of the Qatari Basketball League.
+Jerry Smith (born September 26, 1987) is an American professional basketball player who last played for Al-Arabi SC of the Qatari Basketball League.

 High school

 Jerry Smith played for Wauwatosa East High School where he holds the school's career scoring record.

 College career

-He is an alumnus of the University of Louisville men's basketball team.
+He played college basketball for the Louisville Cardinals.
 In his debut as a Cardinal, Smith broke the record for most points scored by a freshman in his first game.
-On February 17, 2007, Smith hit a deep, buzzer-beating 3-pointer that gave the Louisville Cardinals a 61-59 upset victory over Marquette University.
+On February 17, 2007, Smith hit a deep, buzzer-beating 3-pointer that gave the Cardinals a 61–59 upset victory over Marquette.

-On February 17, 2007 Smith hit a game winning 35 footer at the buzzer.
+On February 17, 2007, Smith hit a game winning 35 footer at the buzzer.
 After the February 17 game, Crean gave credit to Jerry, saying that he "made a tough shot."
 Smith said he was speechless and that "I never dreamed about this."

 Prior to college, Smith played AAU basketball for DTA of Milwaukee and the Playground Warriors.
 He helped the first of the two to a 2nd-place finish in the national tournament.